eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 A PID Provider or an Attestation Provider of device-bound attestations SHALL verify that a re-issued technical PID or device-bound attestation is issued to the same Wallet Unit as the existing PID or attestation.

-*Note: A PID Provider or Attestation Provider can do so by issuing a device-bound refresh token to the Wallet Instance during the original issuance of the PID or attestation, and requiring that the Wallet Instance uses it to obtain a fresh access token during re-issuance; see [OpenID4VCI] section 14.5.
+*Note: A PID Provider or Attestation Provider can do so by issuing a device-bound refresh token to the Wallet Instance during the original issuance of the PID or attestation, and requiring that the Wallet Instance uses it to obtain a fresh access token during re-issuance.
+See [OpenID4VCI] section 14.5.
 The PID Provider or Attestation Provider needs to be able to trust that the Wallet Instance handles the refresh tokens in a secure way, so that an attacker cannot use them from another Wallet Instance.
 This requires trust in the (continued) security and integrity of both the original Wallet Instance and the other Wallet Instance.
 This trust is provided by providing the PID Provider or Attestation Provider with a valid KA for the new Wallet Unit during re-issuance, and by enabling the PID Provider or Attestation Provider to verify that the original Wallet Unit has not been revoked.*

 </div>
 </div>